hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

-gramme of work was not materially altered by the an- nouncement of Mr. Montagu's visit, it was Mr. Tilak ; with his unerring judgment, he clearly saw that what- ever concessions Mr. Montague would be incUned to make would, to a considerable extent, be negatived by the reactionary forces at work in India and England ;
+gramme of work was not materially altered by the an- nouncement of Mr. Montagu's visit, it was Mr. Tilak ; with his unerring judgment, he clearly saw that what- ever concessions Mr. Montague would be inclined to make would, to a considerable extent, be negatived by the reactionary forces at work in India and England ;